slds-lmu/tsclassification/paper/paper.md

 bibliography: paper.bib
 ---

-But only few are available for the programming language \textbf{R}.

 # Summary
 Time series classification problems arise in many different domains such as speech recognition, medical signal pattern extraction, gesture recognition [@geurts2001pattern], or in industry often as a byproduct of measuring production processes.
 A prominent example for time-series data are ECG data, where the heart's electrical activity is measured over time.